waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Oak's Lab (Event State):
     - Attempted to move Up from (2,11) to (2,10) (adjacent to event Poké Ball, Girl at (2,10) on screen) but was blocked.
 New plan: move to (1,11) (left of Poké Ball), then face Right and interact.

+- Oak's Lab (Event State):
+    - Scientist (Oak's Aide, visually at (3,11) but listed as OAKSLAB_SCIENTIST1 at (3,11) in default game state) at (3,11) spoke when I tried to interact with event Poké Ball from (1,11): "I study POKéMON as PROF.OAK's AIDE.
+We recently finished a paper proving a rumor false.
+As thought, the rare ghost-type is super effective to psychic-types."
+    - Attempted interactions with event Poké Ball at (2,11) from multiple adjacent tiles and while standing on it have failed.
+It's likely not directly interactable or requires another trigger.